Virginia Tech® home

 Fertilizers and pH

 The degree of acidity or alkalinity of the soil, as measured by pH, is an important factor in the availability of soil nutrients to plants.
-At pH extremes, some nutrients become partially or completely locked up in the soil and cannot be used by plants even though they are still present.
+At pH extremes, some nutrients become partially or completely locked up in the soil and cannot be used by plants, even though they are still present.
 For example, in a soil with a pH near 8.0, phosphates, iron, and manganese all become less available.
-At 4.5 or below, availability of calcium, magnesium, and phosphorus, for plant uptake, is low.
+At 4.5 or below, the availability of calcium, magnesium, and phosphorus for plant uptake is low.
 Other elements may become so readily available that they are toxic to plants, as happens with aluminum at very low pH.
 Most vegetables do best between pH 6.0 and 7.0.
 Lime is often added to increase the pH to a desirable level.
 However, the addition of lime does not eliminate the need to add fertilizer.

 Elements

+Table 1.
 Nutrient Deficiency Symptoms

 Elements Deficiency Symptoms Comments